sdv-dev/SDV/README.md

 # Data Requirements

 **SDV** allows the users to sample single tables, multi-tables or relantional tables.
-In the case of the relational tables, **bear in mind** that only one parent is supported at the moment.
-If you have a table with more than one parent this will produce a controlled exception.
+In the case of the relational tables **only one parent is supported at the moment**.

 There are two ways of passing the data to **SDV**: